 As an executive coach, I support people in this shape-shifting process.
 I invite them to self-examination — to explore and question the beliefs, images and interpretations about who they are and their purpose and place in the world.
 The transformational coaching process focuses on learning and doing what is required to grow into the embodiment of who you choose to be.
 It leads to profound changes in the deepest part of one’s being.
 These changes occur gradually and reveal themselves to everyone in different ways.

-And although all of us need to grow vertically, I have chosen to work with people in leadership positions who have reached their limits.
+And although all of us have the capacity to grow vertically, I mostly work with people in leadership positions who have reached their limits.
 Often, how they think, what guides them, and how they relate to others and the world around them have come under increased pressure.
 They know they need to find new ways of seeing, but their cognitive systems are holding them back.
 Another reason is a deeply felt inner need for meaning and an answer to the question, What do I value?
 How can I see the world in all its diversity through my own eyes?

 Whatever the reason, transformational coaching is always a search for new ways of ‘being’ and what it takes to embody them.
-A quest that not only enables you to grow in your role as a senior executive but also, and perhaps more importantly, into who you want to be as a human being.
+It is a journey inwards and this is, according to the second Secretary-General of the United Nations, Dag Hammarskjöld, “the longest journey.”
+A quest that not only enables you to grow in your role as a senior executive but also, and this perhaps even more important, to reach your full potential as a human being.

-∆ “I found a flaw in the model that I perceived as the critical functioning structure that defines how the world works”.
-(Alan Greenspan in response to a question from the Chair of the House Committee on Oversight and Government Reform, Henry Waxman; Washington D.C., Oct.
-23, 2008).
+∆ “I found a flaw in the model that I perceived as the critical functioning structure that defines how the world works,” Alan Greenspan said in response to a question from the Chair of the House Committee on Oversight and Government Reform, Henry Waxman (Washington D.C., October 23, 2008).

 In 1851, the German philosopher Arthur Schopenhauer wrote in his collection of thoughts, entitled Parerga and Paralipomena: “Every man takes the limits of his own field of vision for the limits of the world.
 This is an error of the intellect as inevitable as that error of the eye which lets us fancy that on the horizon heaven and earth meet.
 This explains many things, and among them the fact that everyone measures us with his own standard—generally about as long as a tailor's tape, and we have to put up with it: as also that no one will allow us to be taller than himself—a supposition which is once for all taken for granted.”